Amniotic fluid: Medical applications

 It is being used in some surgeries of the outside of the eye.
 It is also being studied for some orthopaedic conditions.

 Stem cell research

 Recent studies show that amniotic fluid contains a considerable quantity of stem cells.
 These amniotic stem cells are pluripotent and able to differentiate into various tissues, which may be useful for future human application.
 Some researchers have found that amniotic fluid is also a plentiful source of non-embryonic stem cells.
-These cells have demonstrated the ability to differentiate into a number of different cell-types, including brain, liver and bone.
+These cells have demonstrated the ability to differentiate into many different cell-types, including brain, liver and bone.

-It is possible to conserve the stem cells extracted from amniotic fluid in private stem cells banks.
+It is possible to conserve the stem cells extracted from amniotic fluid in private stem cell banks.